dachbrown/dissertation-bioinformatics-machine-learning/supplementary-materials/README-appendices.md

+README

+"Investigating Multidrug Resistance in Escherichia coli with Phylogenetics and Machine Learning" by David C. Brown, PhD

+Contains descriptions for each of the appendices from the dissertation.

 APPENDIX A: HARDWARE SPECIFICATIONS

 Code development and testing took place on a desktop iMac (27-inch, Late 2012) provided by the UNC